babblevoice/devweb/README.md

 - `verbose`

 Logging at `normal` includes the response status code and headers, while logging at `verbose` includes also the stats object for each local file served and the request headers passed onward.

+Verbosity can also be set by means of a dedicated CLI flag.
+See [Default options](#default-options) below.

 ### Other config items